Tim Smith (Australian politician): Career

 Following his sporting career, Smith looked at becoming a journalist, and began an internship with the Canberra Press Gallery.
 He had joined the Liberal Party in 2005, and realised that he was too partisan to ever report impartially: "I thought, no I can't do this because I'm barracking."
 He took roles as a political adviser in Australia and United Kingdom.
-His first role was in 2006 as an electoral officer for Michael O'Brien who was then the member for Malvern and the Shadow Minister for Gaming.
+His first role was in 2006 as an electorate officer for Michael O'Brien who was then the member for Malvern and the Shadow Minister for Gaming.
 In 2007, after completing a short course at LSE Smith worked as a researcher for the UK Shadow Home Secretary, David Davis.
-He returned to Australia in 2008 and briefly worked for Malcolm Turnbull when he was leader of the opposition.
+He returned to Australia in 2008 and briefly worked for Malcolm Turnbull when he was Leader of the Opposition.
 Smith also staffed for Veterans Affairs Minister Bruce Billson.

 A year after his election as a councillor for the City of Stonnington, Smith was elected as the youngest Mayor of Stonnington.
 His relationship with the state government was adversarial, particularly after Smith decided "to urge motorists to ignore clearways signs" which the Victorian government had erected in his municipality.

 In 2012, following his time as mayor, Smith worked as a management consultant in strategy and operations with Deloitte and as senior consultant working with the CEO of PricewaterhouseCoopers.